 We are delighted you have found us, we promise to give you a fabulous experience what ever your celebration is.

-We specialise in Elegant Hen parties for brunch or afternoon tea, Beautiful Baby showers and Children's parties-
+We specialise in Elegant parties for brunch or afternoon tea with a corkage service, Hen parties, Beautiful Baby showers and Children's parties-

 We provide excellent service and delicious food in our beautiful bijoux environment and we can also provide